Cyanotype Workshop: Step-by-Step Guide

 Cut Your Paper

-Trim your watercolor paper to approximately 9" x 12".
+Trim your watercolor paper to the size you want.

 Coat the Paper